-The value Leonardo Da Vinci Academy places on Early Childhood Education is reflected in the quality of its preschool programs.
-Each employs well qualified staff, place children at the centre of their own learning, embrace the Da Vincian principles and are rooted in the teachings of Maria Montessori.
+The importance Leonardo Da Vinci Academy places on Early Childhood Education is reflected in the quality of its preschool programs: Casa Montessori and Scuola Materna.
+Both programs have Italian roots, embrace the Da Vincian principles and place children at the center of their own learning.

 Casa and Scuola are licensed daycares for children aged 2.5 to 6 years of age.
 Both are nurturing Montessori based learning environments that include French and Music programs.

 The Academy’s Early Childhood Education programs are based on the methodology of Maria Montessori, the first woman physician to graduate from the University of Rome.
 Maria Montessori became involved with education when she was required to treat underprivileged children.
 In the process she developed specific materials and an approach to child education that won her international acclaim.
 Montessori opened her first school, “Casa Dei Bambini,” in Rome in 1907.
 Since then, Montessori schools have been established worldwide.

 Montessori Education is an aid to life, calling forth that which is within each child and providing the opportunity for spiritual, intellectual, social and creative development.
 Maria Montessori believed that children have an “absorbent mind” and are driven from within to absorb everything from their environment.
 If free to learn, children will joyfully select activities that develop their innate abilities.
 Children are naturally stimulated by the world around them and have a passion to learn that should be the pivot of their own education.
 A true prepared Montessori environment fulfills this innate need to grow and learn.
 The children learn through repetitive manipulation of the Montessori materials.
 The Montessori directress serves as the link between the children and the materials.
 The Montessori methodology also serves as a perfect complement to the Academy’s distinctive “Thinking Like Leonardo” philosophy.